contrast-zone/t-rewriter.js/canon.md

 #### 2.2.3. summary

-Resuming all learned by now, all of the above examples may seem like a very basic insight into *Canon* essence, but these kinds of formations are really all we need to express all the computational range promised in the introduction section of this exposure.
+Resuming all learned by now, all of the above examples may seem like a very basic insight into the *Canon* essence, but these kinds of formations are really all we need to express all the computational range promised in the introduction section of this exposure.
 With what we learned by now about *Canon*, we are able to transcribe *any* input form to *any* output form, no matter of how interlinked they may be.
 This is sometimes referred to as Turing completeness.

 With this section, we are concluding theoretical *Canon* exposure.
 A few more or less advanced examples showing *Canon* in all its shine, for better or for worse, are covered in the section: [3. practical examples](#3-practical-examples).